torsten-liermann/systemd-docker/README.md

 The above command will use the `name=systemd` and `cpu` cgroups of systemd but then use Docker's cgroups for all the others, like the freezer cgroup.

 ## Pid File
-If for whatever reason a pid file for the container PID is required, it's easy to create one.
-Just add `--pid-file` as below
+To create a PID file for the container, just add `--pid-file=<path/to/pid_file>` as shown below

-`ExecStart=/opt/bin/systemd-docker --pid-file=/var/run/%n.pid --env run --rm --name %n nginx`
+`ExecStart=systemd-docker --pid-file=/var/run/%n.pid run ...`

 ## systemd-notify support

-By default `systemd-docker` will send READY=1 to the systemd notification socket.
-You can instead delegate the READY=1 call to the container itself.
-This is done by adding `--notify`.
-For example
+By default `systemd-docker` will send READY=1 to the `systemd` notification socket.
+With the `systemd-docker` `--notify` flag the READY=1 call is delegated to the container itself:

-`ExecStart=/opt/bin/systemd-docker --notify run --rm --name %n nginx`
+`ExecStart=systemd-docker --notify run ...`

-What this will do is set up a bind mount for the notification socket and then set the NOTIFY_SOCKET environment variable.
-If you are going to use this feature of systemd, take some time to understand the quirks of it.
-More info in this [mailing list thread](http://comments.gmane.org/gmane.comp.sysutils.systemd.devel/18649).
-In short, systemd-notify is not reliable because often the child dies before systemd has time to determine which cgroup it is a member of
+If this flag is provided to `systemd-docker` it bind mounts the `systemd` notification socket into the container and sets the NOTIFY_SOCKET environment variable.
+Please be aware that `systemd-notify` comes with its own quirks - more info can be found in this [mailing list thread](http://comments.gmane.org/gmane.comp.sysutils.systemd.devel/18649).
+In short, `systemd-notify` is not reliable because often the child dies before `systemd` has time to determine which cgroup it is a member of.

+# Docker restrictions
+## `--cpuset` or `-m`
+These flags can't be used because they are incompatible with the cgroup migration systemd-docker requires.

-## Detaching the client
+## `-d` flag / detaching the client
 The `-d` argument to docker has no effect under `systemd-docker`.
-To cause the `systemd-docker` client to detach after the container is running, use `--logs=false --rm=false`.
-If either `--logs` or `--rm` is true, the `systemd-docker` client will stay alive until it is killed or the container exits.
+To cause the `systemd-docker` client to detach after the container is running, use
+`--logs=false --rm=false`.
+If either `--logs` or `--rm` is true, the Docker client instance used by `systemd-docker` is kept alive until the service is stopped or the container exits.

 # Known issues
 ## Inconsistent cgroup